-in Elderly Care
+in Home Care

-Please allow our specially trained in-home care team to assist you in remaining safely and comfortably in your own home while managing the progressive, debilitating, life altering effects of MS. Following a comprehensive assessment completed by an experienced RN Care Manager, you will be assigned specially trained caregivers who are supervised and supported by the experienced RN Care Manager who will also provide nursing care as identified in your care plan established by you, your medical team and Fedelta’s RN Care Manager.
+Please allow our specially trained in-home multiple sclerosis care team to assist you in remaining safely and comfortably in your own home while managing the progressive, debilitating, life altering effects of MS. Following a comprehensive assessment completed by an experienced RN Care Manager, you will be assigned specially trained caregivers who are supervised and supported by the experienced RN Care Manager who will also provide nursing care as identified in your care plan established by you, your medical team and Fedelta’s RN Care Manager.

-Care provided is focused on your individual needs with attention to maintaining safety, independence, comfort, autonomy and providing support.
+Our multiple sclerosis care throughout Washington focuses on your individual needs with attention to maintaining safety, independence, comfort, autonomy and providing support.
 We will address increasing fatigue, progressive difficulty with gait, sensory disturbances and pain.
 Special attention is paid to maintaining safe optimal participation in daily activities.
 An individual care plan addressing ways to conserve energy, remain safely mobile, manage bodily functions and sensory changes, and deal effectively with emotional changes is established with modifications made promptly as necessary.

-Key aspects of care:
+Key aspects of multiple sclerosis care in Washington:

 Ongoing RN assessment ensures that necessary safety provisions or physical modifications within the home are made and caregiver reminders and assistance are altered when needed to maintain your highest level of safety, comfort and participation in daily activities of your choice.
-Reassurance and encouragement provided by each caregiver will support you as you cope with life altering physical and emotional changes.
+Reassurance and encouragement provided by each multiple sclerosis caregiver will support you as you cope with life altering physical and emotional changes.